Should I Get an Electric Wheelchair or Mobility Scooter?

 Arm Strength

-Electric scooters are driven with a tiller connected to the handlebars, so the user needs to have sufficient upper body strength to hold their arms out for long periods of time.
+Mobility scooters are driven with handlebars connected to the tiller, so the user needs to have sufficient upper-body strength to hold their arms out for long periods of time.
 They also need to be able to steer with both hands.

 Torso Control